henrav/I0015N-LTUWebsite/README.md

 The main test file is the "Test/Tests.java" file.
 The downloads, such as the transcript and syllabus pdfs, will be stored at "target/downloads", and screenshot of final examination page in "target/screenshots".

-Currently the test for creating a new transcript has been disabled, through the use of @Disabled.
-We were unsure if you also wanted to run this code yourself, if that is the case you would just have to comment out the @Disabled above the "transcriptfunctionality" method in "Test/Tests.java".
-(Should be on line 78)
+Currently the test for creating a new transcript is enabled, if you want to skip/disable this function you would have to uncomment the @Disabled above the "transcriptFunctionality" method.
+(Line 78, "Test/Tests.java" file).

 The file path for the credentials is currently set to "C\\temp\\ltu.json", which is specified in "Config/Config.java".

 to clarify what i wrote in the email: